monte-language/monte/docs/source/modules.rst

 script
   A source file run as the entry point for a program (such as from the command line).

-module file
-  Source files starting with an ``imports`` declaration.

-module structure
-  An object representing imported and exported names of a module.

-module configuration
-  An object representing a the association of a module's import names with objects.
-Created from a module structure.

 package
   A module structure composed from various module configurations.